 Plenty of players aspire to one day own an authentic Gibson acoustic guitar.
-These instruments are hand-built in Bozeman, Montana, and they're known as some of the best-playing acoustics in the world.
+These instruments are hand-built in Bozeman, Montana, and are known as some of the best-playing acoustics in the world.
 Today, we’ll be taking a look at the Gibson J15.
 This beautiful guitar is one of the most affordable Gibson acoustics, and its balanced sound and good looks make it a great option for players in almost any genre.

 If you’re looking to invest in a Gibson, you probably want to make sure you’re choosing the right option for you.
 Here’s what to look for before you make a purchase:

-PRO’s & CON’s of Gibson J15
+PRO’s & CON’s Of Gibson J15

 But before we jump into our review, let’s look at some pros and cons: